mruby/mruby/doc/debugger/README.md

 breakpoint-no: breakpoint number

 Example:

 ```
 (foo.rb:1) delete
 ```

-Deleting all breakpoints
+This will delete all of the breakpoints.

 ```
 (foo.rb:1) delete 1 3
 ```

-Deleting the breakpoint 1 and 3
+This will delete the breakpoint at 1 and 3.

-#### disable command
+#### Disable Command

-Disabling the specified breakpoint
+This will disable the specified breakpoint.

 Usage:

 ```
 disable [breakpoint-no]
 dis [breakpoint-no]